himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 This section describes how to add a new user to the Central using the console.

-The following is an overview of the process for adding a user to the Central using the console.
-1. Verifying prerequisites
-2. Accessing the `User Management` tab
-3. Adding a user
-4. Deleting a user
-      > You cannot recover a user's account once it is deleted.

 ### Verifying the Prerequisites

 Ensure the following prerequisites are met before adding a new user to the Central: